Zidichy/Server/README.md

 Every other service will run via port 443.

 This nginx & it's configs are set to work with Organizr & with HTTP Authentication.
-Configured to require admin login when trying to reach plex/sonarr ect through domain's subdir.
+Configured to require admin level login when trying to reach plex/sonarr ect through domain's subdir.

 Always change domain / domain.com in the .conf to your very own FQDN (Fully qualified domain name)!